MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ## 9. Explore plugins

 Dev Proxy uses plugins to simulate API behaviors and enable features.
 Take a moment to [explore](./technical-reference/overview.md#plugins) the different plugins available to you to help you build more resilient apps.

+::: zone pivot="client-operating-system-windows"

+## 10. .NET 4.8

+If you're using Dev Proxy with a .NET 4.8 app, you will also need to [register Dev Proxy on your system](./how-to/why-is-proxy-not-intercepting-requests-from-my-dotnet-4-8-app.md) using `netsh`.

+::: zone-end

 ## Next step